yuanshunning/pickit-docs/docs/hardware/pickit-m-hd-camera.rst

 |image0|

-On this page, you can find all information on the Pick-it M-HD camera.
+On this page, you can find all information on the Pickit M-HD camera.

-What is Pick-it M-HD?
+What is Pickit M-HD?
 ---------------------

-Pick-it M-HD is a 3D camera that is compatible with the  `Pick-it 2.0 processor <https://support.pickit3d.com/article/98-pick-it-processor>`__.
+Pickit M-HD is a 3D camera that is compatible with the  `Pickit 2.0 processor <https://support.pickit3d.com/article/98-pick-it-processor>`__.
 It's called M-HD because it is a high definition camera with a field of view to detect medium-sized objects.
 The 3D camera is manufactured by \ `Zivid AS <https://zividlabs.com/>`__ in Norway.
-The camera produces a high-resolution point cloud to detect and pick smaller objects with higher accuracy compared to the existing Pick-it M camera.
+The camera produces a high-resolution point cloud to detect and pick smaller objects with higher accuracy compared to the existing Pickit M camera.

 -  `CAD file (STEP
    file) <https://drive.google.com/uc?export=download&id=18jplQTtCCeuYXxpn4azPNVmTp-NmLwni>`__